nicholasluimy/unity-webRTC/readme.md

 When building your WebGL project, you can now see this folder as a template option.
 Selecting this means that Unity will create the final html/js folder using this template.

+## Interface
+This section details the various ways messages are passed both ways

+### From JS to unity
+This is done by using `gameInstance.SendMessage` method. `SendMessage` takes 3 arguments:

+e.g `gameInstance.SendMessage('UIManager', 'addPlayer', 'player1name')`

+- The first argument is the component name that is receiving the information
+- The second argument is the method to call on the component
+- The last argument is additional information passed to the function (via arguments).
+This can only be strings and ints because yay Unity

+#### JS->Unity interfaces

+#####UIManager

+- `AddPlayer(playerName)`: creates a player with playerName.
+Ignores if the game is full.
+Creates a new player with "z" appended if the player name already exists
+- `RemovePlayer(playerName)`: removes a player with the name if it is in the game

+##### GameController

+- shake actions
+  -  `ShakePlayer1()`, `ShakePlayer2()`, `ShakePlayer3()`, `ShakePlayer4()`
+  - sends a shake action for that specific player

+### From Unity to JS
+It is hard to do this because Unity requires JS functions to be added as a `.jslib` plugin in the assets folder.
+Calling these functions then requires a weird DLL injection call thing (refer to Browser scripting in references)

+#### Unity->JS interfaces
+For now, we do not pass any messages directly since our interfaces are ill defined.
+For convenience, there are two events that are sent on `window` to indicate if some actions are successful/unsuccessful

+- `BrowserSuccess()`: fires a "success" event on `window`
+- `BrowserFailure()`: fires a "failure" event on `window`

 # Controller-client
 This application serves as a client to send messages to the unity application.